-You can take an itemized deduction on line 13, Schedule A (Form 1040), for premiums you pay or accrue during 2007 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.
+You can take an itemized deduction on Schedule A (Form 1040), line 13, for premiums you pay or accrue during 2009 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.

 Mortgage insurance premiums you paid or accrued on any mortgage insurance contract issued before January 1, 2007, are not deductible as an itemized deduction.
-Mortgage insurance premiums you paid or accrued after December 31, 2007, or that are properly allocable to any period after December 31, 2007, are not deductible as an itemized deduction.